 Jen: The other thing about that, that I was going to say regarding mitigation plans, that’s very important.
 So when you have a threat management team and you’ve evaluated a situation, a threat, an individual, whatever that may look like, it is important to document those mitigation plans.
 So it’s not just a, “Well, we’ve done X, Y and Z.” You should have a very good process, and thorough process, on how you’re mitigating exactly what it is that you’re doing, for a couple of reasons.

 One, this situation may not escalate to anything, or it may escalate again, and then that again time may be beneficial to go back to your previous mitigation plans and revamp them.
 So that’s a way to protect yourself and protect the individuals involved.

-Bryan: So to summarize our view on the situation here, some unique threats in the K through 12 environment, when it comes to educational institutions that we need to really think through as you’re addressing this, I think the other thing that really stood out in our conversation today is that even though these are younger folks, you have to take the threat seriously and work through your threat management process that you should have in place in order to determine the best course of action.
+Bryan: So to summarize our view on the situation here, some unique threats in the K through 12 environments, when it comes to educational institutions that we need to really think through as you’re addressing this, I think the other thing that really stood out in our conversation today is that even though these are younger folks, you have to take the threat seriously and work through your school threat management process that you should have in place in order to determine the best course of action.